samuelnono/samuelnono/README.md

 Alongside analytics, I bring strong foundations in **data science and machine learning**, with a growing interest in **human-centered AI** — especially where data, behavior, and technology intersect.

-I’m drawn to work that blends technical craft with humility, curiosity, and a desire to build with purpose.
+I’m drawn to work that blends technical craft with curiosity, and a desire to build with purpose.

 ---